 How to get there:

 Barcelona is quite easy to reach by plane from nearly every major city.
-The airport is located not too far from the city centre.
+The airport is located not too far from the city center.
 There’s a shuttle bus (Aerobus) to Plaza Catalunya from both terminals every 10 minutes for a few Euros.
 You can get a taxi at the airport for approx. 30 Euros with takes you to your hotel in about 20 minutes if the traffic is not too bad.

 How to get around: